WebPredict/angular-2-interview-questions/README.md

 **What's the difference between dirty, touched, and pristine on a form element?**

-A: dirty means it contains user data, touched means the user has at least done something with a particular control (perhaps just literally ‘touched’ it by giving it focus?), and pristine means the control has not been touched at all by the user.
+A: Dirty means it contains user data, touched means the user has at least done something with a particular control (perhaps just literally ‘touched’ it by giving it focus?), and pristine means the control has not been touched at all by the user.

 **How can you access validation errors in the template to display error messages?**

-PA: use formErrors
+PA: Use formErrors

 **What is async validation and how is it done?**

-A: verifying some field using some asynchronous call (perhaps a server call)… return a `Promise<ValidationResult>` from your validator.
+A: Verifying some field using some asynchronous call (perhaps a server call)… return a `Promise<ValidationResult>` from your validator.
 When creating a FormControl object, you can pass an asynchronous validator into the constructor (e.g. `new FormControl(‘value’, syncValidator, asyncValidator)`).

 ## Architecture Questions:

 **What is a good use case for ngrx/store?**

-A: complex application state management requirements, involving asynchronous requests to update state…
+A: Complex application state management requirements, involving asynchronous requests to update state.

 **What would be a good use case for having your own routing module?**